edipetres/appstract-piano/README.md

 # appstract-piano

 ## Project setup
+Run this first:
 ```
 npm install
 ```

 ### Compiles and hot-reloads for development

+Use this command to preview the code:

 ```
 npm run serve
 ```